 The plan generally allows the designation of a primary care provider.
 You have the right to designate any primary care provider who participates in our network and who is available to accept you or your family members.
-For information on how to select a primary care provider, and for a list of the participating primary care providers, contact the plan administrator for your group medical benefit, as listed at the end of this SPD
+For children, you may designate a pediatrician as the primary care provider.
+For information on how to select a primary care provider, and for a list of the participating primary care providers, contact the plan administrator for your group medical benefit, as listed at the end of this SPD.